 Progress and Achievement

 Progress will be measured against the Age Related National Expectations.
-Where children have complex needs and progress is achieved in small steps, the use of P scales will be used from Key Stage 1.
+Where children have complex needs and progress is achieved in small steps, the use of P scales and pre key stage standards for Years 2 and 6 will be used from Key Stage 1.
 The assessment and recording of progress is monitored termly.

 It may be necessary to carry out extended, detailed assessments to inform the next stage of planning.
 These may involve external professionals where appropriate.